Scheduler internals in Go ↔ Java: how your code is actually executed

 }

 Go parks lightweight goroutines, not heavy threads.
 This is key to scalability.
-Under the hood, the scheduler simply changes pointers and queues, not interacting with the OS.
-In Java, blocking often goes to kernel → more expensive.
-Therefore, in Go, you can hold tens of thousands of goroutines, while in Java, thousands of threads are already a problem.
+Under the hood, the scheduler simply changes pointers and queues, rather than interacting with the OS.
+In Java, blocking often goes to the kernel → more expensive.
+Therefore, in Go, you can keep tens of thousands of goroutines, while in Java, thousands of threads are already a problem.

 Used everywhere: channels, mutex, IO.
 In Go, this is a cheap operation → you can write "naive" code.
 In Java, you need to think about thread pools and limiting threads.
-The advantage of Go is its lightweight nature.
-The disadvantage is a more complex debugging of the scheduler.
-Java, on the other hand: simpler model, but more expensive blocking.
+The plus of Go is simplicity.
+The downside is more complex scheduler debugging.
+Java is the opposite: simpler model, but more expensive blocking.

 Work stealing

-Work stealing - stealing tasks for speed 🏴☠️⚡, threads take work from others
+Work stealing - steal tasks for speed 🏴☠️⚡, threads take work from others

 In Go, each P (processor) has its own queue of goroutines.
-If the queue is empty, it steals tasks from other Ps.
+If the queue is empty — it steals tasks from other P.

 In Java, ForkJoinPool uses a similar mechanism.